 Formerly, the NDB kernel employed a send buffer whose size was fixed at 2MB for each node in the cluster, this buffer being allocated when the node started.
 Because the size of this buffer could not be changed after the cluster was started, it was necessary to make it large enough in advance to accommodate the maximum possible load on any transporter socket.
 However, this was an inefficient use of memory, since much of it often went unused, and could result in large amounts of resources being wasted when scaling up to many API nodes.

-This problem was eventually solved (in MySQL Cluster NDB 7.0) by employing a unified send buffer whose memory is allocated dynamically from a pool shared by all transporters.
+This problem was eventually solved (in NDB Cluster 7.0) by employing a unified send buffer whose memory is allocated dynamically from a pool shared by all transporters.
 This means that the size of the send buffer can be adjusted as necessary.
 Configuration of the unified send buffer can accomplished by setting the following parameters:

+TotalSendBufferMemory.
 This parameter can be set for all types of NDB Cluster nodes—that is, it can be set in the

-sections of the
+[mysql]) sections of the

 To be backward-compatible with existing configurations, this parameter takes as its default value the sum of the maximum send buffer sizes of all configured transporters, plus an additional 32KB (one page) per transporter.
 The maximum depends on the type of transporter, as shown in the following table: